 Reporting a product safety problem

-If you have any queries, or would like to make a complaint, please visit the Citizens Advice website or call their helpline on 0808 223 1133
+If you have any queries, or would like to make a complaint, visit the Citizens Advice website or call their helpline on 0808 223 1133

 We may arrange for products to be tested in a laboratory to see if they comply with safety standards.
-If they don't, we can bring this to the attention of the manufacturer and may even bring a prosecution in serious cases.
+If they do not, we can bring this to the attention of the manufacturer and may even bring a prosecution in serious cases.
 Where we find unsafe goods on sale officers have the power to seize them and remove them from sale.
 Advice is given to local producers and importers on safety matters.

 If there is a problem with the safety of a product, its manufacturer is responsible for making arrangements for its repair, replacement or refund.